Mythunga: Classification

 In 2007, Mythunga was provisionally thought to belong to a group of plesiomorphic, and thus possibly basal, pterodactyloids: the Archaeopterodactyloidea.
 In 2010, Kellner et al. placed Mythunga within the Anhangueridae.
 In 2018, it was recovered by a cladistic analysis in the Anhangueria.

-The results of a phylogenetic analysis by Pentland et al. in 2019 have recovered Mythunga as a member of the family Ornithocheiridae, more precisely within the subfamily Ornithocheirinae as the sister taxon of Ferrodraco.
-However, a study made by Borja Holgado and Rodrigo Pêgas in 2020 had again recovered Mythunga within the family Anhangueridae, more precisely within the subfamily Tropeognathinae.
+The results of a phylogenetic analysis by Pentland et al. in 2019 recovered Mythunga as a member of the family Ornithocheiridae, more precisely within the subfamily Ornithocheirinae as the sister taxon of Ferrodraco.
+However, a study made by Borja Holgado and Rubi Pêgas in 2020 again recovered Mythunga within the family Anhangueridae, more precisely within the subfamily Tropeognathinae.
 In 2023, Richards et al. published a revised diagnosis of the related Thapunngaka, where they also erected the clade Mythungini.
 The clade comprises all Australian tropeognathines, including Mythunga, the type genus of said clade.

 Topology 1: First analysis by Pentland et al. (2019).

 Topology 2: Richards et al. (2023).

-In 2025, Pêgas suggested that Mythunga should be classified as a nomen dubium, as he found none of the proposed diagnostic characters to be unique to this genus, and disagreed with using the tribe Mythungini.
-He therefore regarded the holotype specimen as an indeterminate tropeognathine.
-His phylogenetic analysis recovered Haliskia and Ferrodraco within Tropeognathinae, but Thapunngaka as the closest relative of Ornithocheirus outside Anhangueroidea, comprising the clade Targaryendraconia and the families Anhangueridae and Hamipteridae.
+In 2025, Pêgas suggested that Mythunga should be classified as a nomen dubium, as the author found none of the proposed diagnostic characters to be unique to this genus, and disagreed with using the tribe Mythungini.
+Pêgas therefore regarded the holotype specimen as an indeterminate tropeognathine.
+The phylogenetic analysis recovered Haliskia and Ferrodraco within Tropeognathinae, but Thapunngaka as the closest relative of Ornithocheirus outside Anhangueroidea, comprising the clade Targaryendraconia and the families Anhangueridae and Hamipteridae.